AdobeDocs/campaign-classic.en/help/interaction/using/managing-offer-presentation.md

 >[!NOTE]
 >
 >You can also use non-standard tables.
 If you want to use a specific targeting dimension, you will need to create tables as well as a dedicated environment using the target mapping.
-For more on this, refer to [Create an offer environment](../../interaction/using/live-design-environments.md#creating-an-offer-environment).
+For more on this, refer to [Creating an offer environment](../../interaction/using/live-design-environments.md#creating-an-offer-environment).

 ### Period {#period}